ultrasaber/turpy/README.md

     `git clone`

-2. **install dependencies.** as of this writing, the only dependency is discord.js. depending on the modules in use, you may have to install other packages.
+2. **install dependencies.** you will need to install the following packages to run a barebones instance of turpy. depending on the modules in use, you may have to install other packages.

     `npm install --save discord.js`
+    `npm install --save fs-extra`

 3. **create your config files from the repository root:**